Close Menu

 • The impact on fuel efficiency is more noticeable in larger vehicles

-While the long-term durability of 12-ply tires can offset this cost for some users, the upfront expense can be a significant factor for many buyers.
+While the durability and longer lifespan can offset this cost over time, the initial expense can be a significant factor for some buyers, especially when replacing multiple tires.

 Key Pointers: